Silvestre08/AngularDeepDives/TemplateDrivenForms/README.md

 }
 ```

-In the component classe file the new control value accessor needs to be imported.
+In the component class file, the new control value accessor needs to be imported.

 ## Custom input controls

-We created a new component first, called profile-icon-selector that shows all icons if the user did not select an icon.
+We created a new component first, called profile-icon-selector that shows all icons, if the user did not select an icon.
 The thing is that this icon is still not working with our data model by default.
-To wire up a costum component with data model we need to implement the control value accessor interface.
+To wire up a custom component with data model, using ngModel, we need to implement the control value accessor interface.
 After that, we can use the ngModel directive directly on our custom component.

 ## Dynamic forms

 Dynamic forms are handy for scenarios like adding user contacts for example.
-We should be able to add within the same form as many contacts as we would like.
+We should be able to add, within the same form, as many contacts as we would like.
-first step is to verify if our data models support such structure.
+The first step is to verify if our data models support such structure.
+So we change the property phone to an array and renamed it phones.
 There are challenges with dynamic forms and using the ngForm the way we were using it until now with the ngSubmit.
-In the phone example, once we click submit the object will never be valid.
-TThe object is going to have repatable properties for every contact added into the collection.
+In the phone example, once we click submit, the object will never be valid.
+The object is going to have repatable properties for every contact added into the collection.
+This is not the form of an array like we have in our data model.
+This means that we cannot use the ngForm in our save method of the component class file.
+The objects are not identical.
-We need to work directly with the data models instead of working with ngForm like done until now.
+We then need to work directly with the data models, instead of working with ngForm.

 This is a limitation of the ngForm.
 It mirrors the HTML structure.
 When we submit the form the object looks like this:
 ![](doc/phones.png)